bavla/biblio/Pajek/macro/README.md

 ## saltoni

 Same as salton, but takes care of possible null rows in Co.
+As a size enter the number of nodes of Co.

 ## biCo